ivan-markov-666/spotify-native-bot/README.md

 - That repo contains a BOT for listening to Spotify songs with native streams.
 - The bot uses the browser to listen to the songs, making the streams look more natural.
 - The bot can use VPN by providing a ovpn file and auth.txt file (described below).
-- The bot can simulate a real user by randomly choosing to play songs (described below).
+- The bot can simulate a real user by randomly playing songs (described below).
 The selected songs will be played at different times.
-The minimum time that the song can be listened to is set to 32 seconds (30 seconds is one stream for Spotify).
+The minimum time the song can be listened to is 32 seconds (30 seconds is one stream for Spotify).
-The bot can listen to a specific artist or to a specific song.
-It can also switch between different artists to make the streams look more natural.
+The bot can listen to a specific artist or a specific song.
+It can also switch between artists to make the streams look more natural.
 That approach will help your artist get the "Fans also like" section on Spotify in the future.
 - Making a virtual machine image and configuring every image with different users and VPNs is a good idea.
 That way, you can run the bot multiple times on the same (or different) machines, allowing you to make more streams.

 ## Requirements